12 Easy Ways To Deal With A Nitpicking Boss

 Written By Assma Riaz

-If your boss is a perfectionist, he will impose unrealistic expectations on everyone.
+If your boss is a perfectionist, he will impose unrealistic expectations on every one.

 12 Primary Rules To Deal With A Nitpicking Boss